Online Jobs In Japan

 Japan is rapidly growing in popularity as a place for people to travel to and every day more foreigners are becoming interested in living in Japan.
 With Japan rising in the ranks as a dream travel/living destination all over the world, the demand for digital content in English and other languages is increasing.

 Many magazines, websites, publications, and blogs often offer freelance writing work.
 You will find yourself writing about things from the day to day life in Japan to hidden subcultures and oddities.
 For the creative people that love writing and diving deeper into topics while getting creative with them, this is the perfect chance for you to make some extra moolah doing something you enjoy.
+Becoming a successful freelancer takes time but is doable.

 Usually, you would be paid a fixed rate for each published article.
 The compensation for these articles would depend on the length of the article but we’ve found that the going rate for an article of around 500 to 800 words was around 5000 yen.
 Certain companies will also reimburse you up to a certain amount for travel and other expenses you have incurred so it does become quite a good opportunity to travel to new places and try new things as well!